Lokeshvenkat/Portfolio/README.md

-Codes of R programming projects can be found in Postit Cloud links provided.
+Codes of R programming projects can be found in Postit Cloud links provided in my LinkedIn projects section.